 Additionally, Devil’s Claw has been clinically shown to build up the joint structure by increasing hyaluronic acid synthesis in chondrocytes – the cells that produce and maintain joint-cushioning cartilage.
 This has amazing benefits for anyone with arthritis, because it can improve joint lubrication by up to 41%!

-Four Herbal Ingredients for Powerful Results
+Three Herbal Ingredients for Powerful Results

 The pain and stiffness of arthritis is difficult to live with, and the prescription drugs so often used to treat it can create devastating complications.
 The combination I’ve discussed here provides an entirely different approach; one that relieves pain, and helps rebuild the cushioning structure of the joints and vertebrae.
 Simply allow it some time, and stick with the recommended dosages.
-But if you’re tired of conventional approaches to dealing with osteoarthritis, maybe it’s time to consider these amazing, effective ingredients and rediscover mobility without the risks.
+So, if you’re tired of conventional approaches to dealing with osteoarthritis, maybe it’s time to consider these amazing, effective ingredients and rediscover mobility without the risks.